-After a hiatus of almost three years, the Long Night Against Procrastination is back (LNAP)!
-What is this event, lovingly referred to as LNAP by generations of students past?
-In a nutshell, the library stays open late with food, fun, and services to help you get an early start on term projects and set yourself […]
+It’s the middle of the term, and you know what that means: It’s time for the Long Night Against Procrastination (LNAP) event in Hannon Library!
+What is this event lovingly referred to as LNAP by generations of students past?
+In a nutshell, the library stays open late with food, fun, and services to help you […]

 Hannon Library on Twitter